fproject/workflowii/README.md

 Now let's have a look to our Post model.
 We decide to store the status of a post in a column named `status` of type STRING(40).

 The last step is to associate the workflow definition with posts models.
-To do so we must declare the *SimpleWorkflowBehavior* behavior in the Post model class and let the default configuration settings do the rest.
+To do so we must declare the *WorkflowBehavior* behavior in the Post model class and let the default configuration settings do the rest.

 ```php